udel-cbcb/biomix_tutorial/README.md

 ## License

-(c) 2026 by Amelia O. Harrison and Shawn W. Polson.
+(c) 2026 by Amelia O. Harrison, Madolyn MacDonald, and Shawn W. Polson.

-The BioStore documentation is licensed under the MIT License.
+The Biomix Tutorial is licensed under the MIT License.